YottaDB/YDBDoc/MessageRecovery/errors.rst

 RESOLVESEQSTRM, Resolving until stream sequence number Stream nnnn : Seqno dddd xxxx

-MUPIP Information: This indicates MUPIP JOURNAL ROLLBACK expects to do backward processing until it reaches the stream sequence number whose hexadecimal value is xxxx (decimal value dddd).
+MUPIP Information: This indicates that MUPIP JOURNAL ROLLBACK expects to do backward processing until it reaches the stream sequence number whose hexadecimal value is xxxx (decimal value dddd).
 This is usually the common stream sequence number agreed upon between the primary and secondary by a -FETCHRESYNC rollback or the stream sequence number specified in a -RESYNC rollback where -RSYNC_STRM is also specified.

 Action: No action required.